 In fact, there is no rule here.
 Whether you’ve researched the entire Google Display Network for liquid handling robots, or you’ve stumbled upon only two liquid handlers, you can always contact the manufacturer.
 There are no dumb questions and there are never too many questions.

 Finding the right liquid handler for you and your team is important and it can take time and effort.
 Thus, you should request whatever information is needed for you to make the right decision.

-A quick sum-up: Do not ever go and buy the first product, that comes in your hands.
-List the robots you consider buying and compare them together, read their testimonials and then select what is the best option for you.
+A quick sum-up: Do not buy the first product, that comes into your hands.
+Make a list of the robots you consider buying and compare them to eachother.
+Read customer testimonials and select what is the best option for you.

 Book a meeting with one of our specialists and let us help you with the process of choosing the right robot.

 At Flow Robotics we are always happy to chat with you.
 Just get in touch.